Des Bishop: Career

 In 2017, Bishop took part in the first series of the Irish version of Dancing with the Stars.
 He was partnered with Italian dancer Giulia Dotta.
 They were eliminated in the sixth week of the competition, finishing in eighth place.

 Personal life

 Bishop's brother Aidan works as a comedian in Ireland.
 Both are involved in running the International Comedy Club.
 His father died from lung cancer in February 2011, and on March 19, 2019, his mother Eileen died at the age of 77, after a long illness.
 Bishop's cousin is the Social Democrats politician Sinéad Gibney.

 In February 2021, Bishop became engaged to Hannah Berner, a comedian and former main cast member on the Bravo reality television series Summer House.
 They married at Bishop's home in The Hamptons in New York State on May 13, 2022.

-Bishop's comedy has covered social issues, such as poverty.
 After being diagnosed with testicular cancer in 2000, Bishop turned his experiences into comedy material.